Good Samaritans rescue woman from fiery car crash in Braintree

-BRAINTREE, Mass.
-(WHDH) — A woman was pulled from the wreckage of a fiery car crash in Braintree and her family is thanking the people who came to her rescue.
+BRAINTREE, MA (WHDH) - Good Samaritans pulled a woman from the wreckage of a fiery car crash in Braintree, leaving her family very thankful.

 “I just pulled over, threw the car in park, I just jumped out and went running back,” said Ryan.